instedd/surveda/README.md

 # Surveda

 ## Dockerized development
 You can setup your local environment following different approaches.

-### Approach #1: Without Verboice nor Nuntium
+### Approach #1: without Verboice nor Nuntium
 If you don't need to connect to Verboice nor Nuntium, you can move forward with this setup.

 1. You need to use [dockerdev](https://github.com/waj/dockerdev) to access the web app at `app.surveda.lvh.me` and ngrok at `ngrok.surveda.lvh.me`.
 Just follow the project's readme.  **WARNING:** You should install `dockerdev` _before_ creating your stack's network in Docker.
 If you have already run `./dev-setup.sh`, you may want to run `docker-compose down -v` to **delete every container, data and other artifacts** from the project and start from scratch _after_ running `dockerdev`.